Ashland-jp/README/README.md

 # Hi, I’m Austin! 👋

-    I’m a passionate carpenter who loves ethical hacking and building odd electronics projects.
+    I’m a carpenter.
+I enjoy learning hacking, programming, and building odd electronics.
-    I'm also a lifelong skateboarder as well as non-professional drift car builder/fabricator.
+    Lifelong skateboarder as well as drift car builder/fabricator.
-    I enjoy combining my technical skills with my diverse interests to create unique and innovative solutions.
+    I enjoy combining my natural technical skills with my diverse(ADHD) interests to create cool things whether its houses, cars, tech toys, and now software and security.(maybe DevOPs is a good move for me?)
+    I have no real skin in the game.
+I just do this because I love it and I can't help but keep learning more.

 ## **🚀 About Me**

-    🌱 Proficient with Linux.
-I’m currently diving into cybersecurity fundamentals with a current focus on web application security through platforms like TryHackMe, and HackTheBox.
-I have completed courses like Google’s Foundations of Cybersecurity and a few begninner learning paths on TryHackMe.
-I’ve also explored programming with Python, JavaScript, SQL, Bash, and Solidity.
+    🌱 I’m currently focusing on programming and networking.
+I'm also playing with local llm's, MCP server creation and implementation.
+       We're in the 'throw shit at the wall and see what sticks' phase.
-    🔧 I genuinely enjoy building small electronics projects, such as my RaspberryPi3b+ WarDriving rig, and retrofitting small-board computers into random objects.
-    ♻️ I’m an avid upcycler (hoarder of interesting things), always on the lookout for new materials and tools to repurpose.
+    🔧 I genuinely enjoy building small electronics projects and retrofitting small-board computers into random objects ♻️ I’m an avid upcycler (hoarder of interesting things), always on the lookout for new materials and tools to repurpose.
     📫 How to reach me: @ashland_media on X

 ### 🛠️ Technologies & Tools

-                *too much to list
-    Languages: Little bit of Python, Javascript, Solidity,and Bash Favorite Tools: Metasploit, Burpsuite, Wireshark, Docker, Ollama Cybersecurity Platforms: TryHackMe, HackTheBox, Portswigger Academy, Cisco Networking Academy, Hacker101, PicoCTF, OverTheWire
+    Languages:Bash/PS.
+Learning Python.
+Aspiring to C/C++.
+Lil bit of Solidity, JS, HTML, CSS.
+    Favorite Tools: I use Arch btw.
+Metasploit, Wireshark, Docker, Ollama, Vim Im in the Top 3% on TryHackMe for whatever thats worth LMAO

 ### 🔗 Links